CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/option-explicit-statement.md

 ## <a name="parts"></a>Composants
  `On`
  Optionnel.
-Active la vérification de `Option Explicit`.
-Si `On` ou `Off` n’est pas spécifié, la valeur par défaut est `On`.
+Enables `Option Explicit` checking.
+If `On` or `Off` is not specified, the default is `On`.

  `Off`
  Optionnel.
-Désactive la vérification de la `Option Explicit`.
+Disables `Option Explicit` checking.

 ## <a name="remarks"></a>Notes
- Lorsque `Option Explicit On` ou `Option Explicit` apparaît dans un fichier, vous devez déclarer explicitement toutes les variables à l’aide des instructions `Dim` ou `ReDim`.
-Si vous essayez d’utiliser un nom de variable non déclaré, une erreur se produit au moment de la compilation.
-L’instruction `Option Explicit Off` autorise la déclaration implicite de variables.
+ When `Option Explicit On` or `Option Explicit` appears in a file, you must explicitly declare all variables by using the `Dim` or `ReDim` statements.
+If you try to use an undeclared variable name, an error occurs at compile time.
+The `Option Explicit Off` statement allows implicit declaration of variables.

  Si elle est utilisée, l'instruction `Option Explicit` doit apparaître dans un fichier avant toute autre instruction de code source.

 > [!NOTE]
-> La définition de `Option Explicit` sur `Off` n’est généralement pas une bonne pratique.
+> Setting `Option Explicit` to `Off` is generally not a good practice.
 Vous risquez de mal orthographier un nom de variable dans un ou plusieurs emplacements, ce qui peut provoquer des résultats inattendus lors de l’exécution du programme.

-## <a name="when-an-option-explicit-statement-is-not-present"></a>Lorsqu’une instruction Option Explicit n’est pas présente
+## <a name="when-an-option-explicit-statement-is-not-present"></a>When an Option Explicit Statement Is Not Present
- Si le code source ne contient pas d’instruction `Option Explicit`, le paramètre **Option Explicit** sur la [page compiler, concepteur de projets (Visual Basic),](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) est utilisé.
-Si le compilateur de ligne de commande est utilisé, l’option [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) du compilateur est utilisée.
+ If the source code does not contain an `Option Explicit` statement, the **Option Explicit** setting on the [Compile Page, Project Designer (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) is used.
+If the command-line compiler is used, the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option is used.

-#### <a name="to-set-option-explicit-in-the-ide"></a>Pour définir l’option Explicit dans l’IDE
+#### <a name="to-set-option-explicit-in-the-ide"></a>To set Option Explicit in the IDE

 1. Dans l’**Explorateur de solutions**, sélectionnez un projet.
 Dans le menu **Projet**, cliquez sur **Propriétés**.

 2. Cliquez sur l’onglet **Compiler**.

-3. Définissez la valeur dans la zone **Option Explicit** .
+3. Set the value in the **Option Explicit** box.

- Lorsque vous créez un projet, le paramètre **Option Explicit** de l’onglet **compiler** est défini sur le paramètre **Option Explicit** dans la boîte de dialogue **valeurs par défaut VB** .
-Pour accéder à la boîte de dialogue **valeurs par défaut VB** , dans le menu **Outils** , cliquez sur **options**.
+ When you create a new project, the **Option Explicit** setting on the **Compile** tab is set to the **Option Explicit** setting in the **VB Defaults** dialog box.
+To access the **VB Defaults** dialog box, on the **Tools** menu, click **Options**.
 Dans la boîte de dialogue **Options**, développez **Projets et solutions**, puis cliquez sur **Valeurs par défaut VB**.
-Le paramètre par défaut initial dans les **valeurs par défaut VB** est `On`.
+The initial default setting in **VB Defaults** is `On`.

-#### <a name="to-set-option-explicit-on-the-command-line"></a>Pour définir l’option Explicit sur la ligne de commande
+#### <a name="to-set-option-explicit-on-the-command-line"></a>To set Option Explicit on the command line

-- Incluez l’option [de compilateur-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) dans la commande **vbc** .
+- Include the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option in the **vbc** command.

 ## <a name="example"></a>Exemple
- L’exemple suivant utilise l’instruction `Option Explicit` pour forcer la déclaration explicite de toutes les variables.
-Toute tentative d’utilisation d’une variable non déclarée génère une erreur au moment de la compilation.
+ The following example uses the `Option Explicit` statement to force explicit declaration of all variables.
+Attempting to use an undeclared variable causes an error at compile time.

  [!code-vb[VbVbalrStatements#47](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#47)]